 What to Do With Power Cords and Socket Covers

-- Reduce the amount of cords in your kitchen to as few as possible.
+- Reduce the number of cords in your kitchen to as few as possible.
 Make sure those remaining are not in any pathways.
 Not only will this save you energy, but it will also remove a number of tripping hazards.
 In addition to removing these cords, getting rid of certain appliances, like blenders and toasters, could lower the risk of an accident.

 - Make sure that your appliances are easy to unplug and not near your sink.
 You put yourself at risk of injury if you constantly need to bend over to unplug something.

 - Put socket covers on your wall outlets to diminish your risk of shock.
 This is extremely important in your kitchen, as a lot of liquid flows here.

 Have Safe, Convenient Light Switches & Outlets